marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

     of available registers reserved for some other purposes is given by this parameter.
 Default of the parameter is the best found from numerous experiments.

+  .. option:: ira-consider-dup-in-all-alts

+    Make IRA to consider matching constraint (duplicated operand number) heavily in all available alternatives for preferred register class.
+    If it is set as zero, it means IRA only respects the matching constraint when it's in the only available alternative with an appropriate register class.
+Otherwise, it means IRA will check all available alternatives for preferred register class even if it has found some choice with an appropriate register class and respect the found qualified matching constraint.

   .. option:: lra-inheritance-ebb-probability-cutoff